The 10 Safest Countries in Africa (2025): Discover Peaceful Gems

 Ghana

 Though still subject to infrequent demonstrations and political conflicts, Ghana—at 1.938—is sometimes viewed as a model of democracy in West Africa.
 The government supports efforts for social cohesion and peacebuilding.
-Not with standing some unrest, Ghana’s social and economic development helps to maintain general stability.
+Notwithstanding some unrest, Ghana’s social and economic development helps to maintain general stability.

 Zambia